dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1872: Consumer protections are necessary within markets.
+### T1872: Regulations are necessary to protect consumers and ensure fair competition.

 |Support|
 |---|